IBM

 IBM Research, Almaden

-The IBM Almaden Research Center is one of eight IBM research centers across the globe.
+The IBM Almaden Research Center is one of twelve IBM research centers across the globe.
 The Science & Technology organization at the Almaden lab is responsible for cutting-edge research for storage and information technology as well as exploratory research in the areas of nanoscale structures.
-These deep skills also enable adjacent space technologies like membranes for water purification and photovoltaics.
+These deep skills also enable adjacent-space technologies like membranes for water purification and photovoltaics.

 Links: